kubernetes/kubernetes/docs/devel/testing.md

 # Install that version using yum/apt-get/etc
 echo export PATH="$PATH:<LOCATION>" >> ~/.profile  # Add to PATH
 ```

+### Etcd test data

+Many tests start an etcd server internally, storing test data in the operating system's temporary directory.

+If you see test failures because the temporary directory does not have sufficient space,
+or is on a volume with unpredictable write latency, you can override the test data directory
+for those internal etcd instances with the `TEST_ETCD_DIR` environment variable.

 ### Run integration tests